-Download the safe_3701.qar archive file (available on our website).
-Un-archive the file.
-Perform a full compilation.
-When you open the Quartus programmer, the sof file is automatically selected to be programmed.
-Click on the sof file to highlight it.
-Then press "Delete" available in the left panel of buttons.
-Then click "Add file" and navigate to the output_files folder within your project.
-Choose the pof file.
-Now check the boxes for the pof under Program/Configure and Verify.
+- 1) Download safe.pof (available on our website). - 2) Open the Quartus Programmer. - 3) Click "Add file" and navigate to the output_files folder within your project. - 4) Choose the pof file. - 5) Check the boxes for the pof under Program/Configure and Verify.

 Now you can program your board and put it in a SAFE STATE for future use in 3701!

+A video of the functioning of the DE10-Lite after safe.pof is installed is available at <https://youtu.be/zItfoVuANVQ>.

-G. Exporting Pin Assignments
+F. Exporting Pin Assignments

-1. Sometimes when you make multiple projects, you want to use the same pin assignments so you don't need to rewire the board.
-As long as you give the input and output pins the same names, you can easily do this by exporting the pin assignments from one project as a ".qsf" file and importing it to another project.
-2. To export assignments, select "Assignments" and "Export Assignments".
-You may change the location you wish to save your qsf but do not change the name.
-3. To import assignments, select "Assignments" and "Import Assignments.
+- 1) Sometimes when you make multiple projects, you want to use the same pin assignments so you don't need to rewire the board.
+As long as you give the input and output pins the same names, you can easily do this by exporting the pin assignments from one project as a "qsf" file and importing it to another project. - 2) To export assignments, select "Assignments" and "Export Assignments".
+You may change the location you wish to save your qsf but do not change the name. - 3) To import assignments, select "Assignments" and "Import Assignments".
 Click the "..." and locate the ".qsf" file.
 Press "Open".
 Press "Ok".
 If you have any additional pins that was not in your original file, go to pin planner and give those pins location.
 If there are pins that are not in the new project, they will be ignored.
 Recompile.